What is a Teaching Portfolio?

 Student evaluation summaries.
 Some documentation of student evaluations should always be included.
 The way that you present this data, however, can take many forms.
 Some possibilities are:

-- A table summarizing numerical end of semester evaluations for all classes taught
+- A table summarizing the numerical end of semester evaluations for all classes taught

 - Sample mid-term and end-of-semester comments from a recent class, with a reflection on how you used feedback to improve your teaching